A new option for working with your emotions!

 The Wonderful World of Emotional Choice!

-As we enter into an empathic study of emotions over the next weeks and months, I’m starting out by focusing on four ideas that are widely shared, completely accepted — and absolutely problematic.
+As we enter into an empathic study of emotions, I’m starting out by focusing on four ideas that are widely shared, completely accepted — and absolutely problematic.
 These four commonly accepted ideas actually prevent you from being able to approach your emotions — or anyone else’s — intelligently.
 They are:

 1. The problem with valencing (imagining that there are positive or negative emotions, or pro-social or anti-social emotions)